Taniec z gwiazdami season 6: Scores

 Week 1: Only male celebrities' dances were judged in this episode.
 Female celebrities danced a group Mambo.
 Mateusz Damięcki scored 33 out of 40 for his Waltz, making it the highest score in this episode.
 Adam Fidusiewicz got 21 points for his Cha-cha-cha, making it the lowest score of the week and this season.
 Tomasz & Amy were eliminated according to a combined jury and audience voting, but Jacek & Dominika left the show because of Jacek's injury, putting Tomasz & Amy back into the competition.
-It was the first time in history of the show the person left the show.
+It was the first time in history of the show the person withdrew from the show.

 Week 2: Only female celebrities' dances were judged in this episode.
 Male celebrities danced a group Swing.
 Justyna Steczkowska scored 37 out of 40 for her Rumba, making it the highest Week 2 score in history of the show.
 Isis Gee got 25 points for her Rumba, making it the lowest score of the week.
 Sandra & Michał were eliminated despite being 3 points from the bottom.

 Week 3: Mateusz Damięcki received the first perfect score of the season as well as the earliest perfect score in history of the show.
 Isis Gee and Jacek Kawalec got 27 points, making it the lowest score of the week.
 Tomasz & Amy were eliminated despite being 2 points from the bottom.

 Week 4: Mateusz Damięcki and Anna Guzik scored 35 out of 40, making it the highest score in this episode.
 Rafał Bryndal got 22 points for his Paso Doble, making it the lowest score of the week.
 Halina Mlynkova announced her withdrawal from the show due to injury.
 Adam & Aleysa were eliminated despite being 2 points from the bottom.
 This week marks the first time in history of the show when two celebrities withdrew from the show.
 Also two celebrities left the show for the first time in history of the show.

 Week 5: Mateusz Damięcki and Justyna Steczkowska scored 38 out of 40, making it the highest score in this episode.
 Rafał Bryndal got 22 points for his Viennese Waltz, making it the lowest score of the week.
 Helena & Milan were eliminated despite being 8 points from the bottom.